Pediatric Neurological Conditions we Treat

 When a tear occurs in the lining of one of the body’s arteries, this is known as an arterial dissection.

-Arteries are the blood vessels that carry blood, oxygen and nutrients to all tissues of the body.
 An ischemic stroke occurs when an artery supplying the brain is damaged, ruptures or is blocked, causing the flow of blood to be interrupted from reaching the brain.
 Strokes can occur at all ages.

 Attention deficit disorder with or without hyperactivity (ADHD) is the most common behavioral disorder of childhood, affecting 3 to 7 percent of school-age children.